Chemotherapy for Hodgkin Lymphoma

 Radiation is given after chemo in the Stanford V regimen, and it is sometimes given after the ABVD or BEACOPP regimens as well.

-Other chemo combinations can also be used for Hodgkin disease.
+Other chemo combinations can also be used for Hodgkin lymphoma.
 Most use some of the same drugs listed above, but they might include different combinations and be given on different schedules.

 - Hair loss